- 1 Overview

 Nepeta racemosa ‘Walker’s Low’, ‘Walkers Low’

 Named “Perennial of the Year” in 2007, and one of the most reknowned catnip plants, the subspecies of nepeta Walkers Low offers an abundance of lavender-blue flowers spiking above its greyish-green leaves from mid-May through late September.
-This catmint can easily reach 30 inches in height from ground to top of flower stalk, and grows to be about 36-40 inches wide.
+These catmint plants can easily reach 30 inches in height from ground to top of flower stalk, and grows to be about 36-40 inches wide.

 Nepeta faassenii ‘Kit Cat’

-Compared to nepeta Walker’s Low, ‘Kit Cat’ is a tiny little thing.
+Compared to Walker’s Low, ‘Kit Cat’ is a tiny little thing.
 Growing only about eight inches tall, this dwarf variety can easily spread out to 20 inches wide, and produces lavender-blue flower spikes from mid-June to mid-September.

 Nepeta grandiflora ‘Dawn to Dusk’

 The pale pink flowers of this catnip plant are only one of the indications that ‘Dawn to Dusk’ is unusual.
 Reaching a height of at least 3.5 feet, with a spreading range a little narrower than it is tall, this catnip flowers from mid-June through late August.
 The foliage is an attractive sage green in color.

 Other varieties of Nepeta grandiflora continue to be taller specimens.
 The largest, ‘Wild Cat’, grows to a height of 52 inches and has nearly six feet of spreading range.
 It blossoms an attractive lavender-blue shade from mid-June through late September.
 Other varieties include ‘Bramdean’ (blue flowers from mid-June through late September) and ‘Pool Bank’ (lavender-blue flowers from mid-June through early October).